apache/rocketmq-site/_posts/2016-12-23-how-to-support-more-queues-in-rocketmq.md

 # Partition design in kafka
 1. Producer parallelism of writing is bounded by the number of partitions.
-2. The degree of consumer consumption parallelism, also is bounded by the number of partitions being consumed.
-Assuming that the number of partitions is 20, then the maximum concurrent consumption of Consumer is 20.
+2. The degree of consumer consumption parallelism, is also bounded by the number of partitions being consumed.
+Assuming that the number of partitions is 20, the maximum number of concurrent consuming consumers is 20.
-3. Each Topic consists of a number of fixed number of partitions.
-Partition number determines the number of Topic that single Broker can support.
+3. Each topic consists of a fixed number of partitions.
+Partition number determines the maximum number of topics that single broker may have without significantly affecting performance.

 More details please refer to [here](http://www.confluent.io/blog/how-to-choose-the-number-of-topicspartitions-in-a-kafka-cluster/).

 ## Why Kafka can't support more partitions
-1. Each partition stores the whole message data, although each partition is written to the disk is in order, but a number of sequential partition writing  at the same time from the aspect of operating system become a random writing.
+1. Each partition stores the whole message data.
+Although each partition is orderly written to the disk, as number of concurrently writing partitions increases, writing become random in the perspective of operating system.
-2. Due to the scattered data files, it is difficult to use the linux IO Group Commit mechanism.
+2. Due to the scattered data files, it is difficult to use the Linux IO Group Commit mechanism.

 # How to support more partition in RocketMQ?

 ![screenshot](/assets/images/blog/rocketmq-queues.png)

-1. All message data are stored in CommmitLog files.
-Complete sequential writing and random read.
+1. All message data are stored in commit log files.
+All writes are completely sequential whilst reads are random.
-2. ConsumeQueue stores the actual user consumption location information, they are flushed to disk in sequential mode.
+2. ConsumeQueue stores the actual user consumption location information, which are also flushed to disk in sequential manner.

 > pros：

-1. A very small amount of data on a single consume queue.
-Lightweight.
+1. Each consume queue is lightweight and contains limited amount of meta data.
-2. Sequential access in disk, avoid disk lock contention, and not incur high disk iowait when more and more queues created.
+2. Access to disk is totally sequential, which avoids disk lock contention, and will not incur high disk IO wait when a large number of queues has been created.

 > cons：

-1. Message consumption will read ConsumeQueue firstly, then read CommitLog if not found.This process brings a certain cost in the worst cases.
+1. Message consumption will first read consume queue, then commit log.
+This process brings in certain cost in worst cases.
-2. CommitLog and ConsumeQueue must be keep completely consistent, increasing the complexity of programming model.
+2. Commit log and consume queues need to be logically consistent, which introduces extra complexities to programming model.

 > Design Motivation：

 1. Random read.
-Read as much as possible to increase the PAGECACHE hit rate, and reduce read io operations.
-So bigger memory is still better.
-If too much message accumulation happened, whether the read performance will fall very badly? the answer is negative, reasons are as follows:
+Read as much as possible to increase the page cache hit rate, and reduce read IO operations.
+So large memory is still preferable.
+If massive messages are accumulated, would the read performance degrade badly?
+The answer is negative, reasons are as follows:
-	- [PAGECACHE prefetch](https://en.wikipedia.org/wiki/Cache_prefetching), even if the 1K message, the system will read more data in advance.
-You may hit the memory in the next read operation.
+	- Even if size of the message is only 1KB, the system will read more data in advance, see [PAGECACHE prefetch](https://en.wikipedia.org/wiki/Cache_prefetching) for reference.
+This means for the sequel data read, it is access to main memory that will be carried out instead of slow disk IO read.
 	- Random access CommitLog from disk.
-If set the I/O scheduler to noop in SSD, the read qps will greatly accelerate than others scheduler algorithm.
+If set the I/O scheduler to NOOP in case of SSD, the read qps will be greatly accelerated thus much faster than other elevator scheduler algorithm.
-2. Because ConsumeQueue stores little information, mainly associated with consumption locations.also, supports random read.
-Under PAGECACHE prefetch control, read performance almost keep consistent with the main memory, even if in the message accumulation cases.
-In this particular case，ConsumeQueue will not hinder the read performance.
+2. Given ConsumeQueue stores fixed-size metadata only, which is mainly used to record consuming progress, random read is well supported.
+Taking advantage of page cache prefetch, accessing ConsumeQueue is as efficiently fast as accessing main memory, even if it's in the case of massive message accumulation.
+As a result，ConsumeQueue will NOT bring in noticeable penalty to the read performance.
-3. CommitLog stores all the meta information, including the message data. similar db's redolog.
-So as long as CommitLog exists, even if the ConsumeQueue data is lost, data can be recovered.
+3. CommitLog stores virtually all information, including the message data.
+Similar to redo log of relational database, consume queues, message key indexes and all other required data can be completely recovered as long as commit log exists..